SqueakyFloors/BundleMagic/README.md

 - Arrow key dialog behaviors:
   - From the filter, the down arrow key goes to the first selectable item in the tree, and the up arrow key goes to the last selectable item in the tree.
   - Arrow keys now cycle on tree items
-- You can now use the Shift-Tab keybaord shortcut to return to the dialog filter from tree
+- You can now use the Shift-Tab keyboard shortcut to return to the dialog filter from tree
 - Tab cycling in dialogs now goes filter-tree-done-filter…

+## v 1.0 (April 2020)
+Initial Release